clamstew/jods/docs/scripts/long-term-ai-vision.md

 ## Overview

 This document outlines the vision for an AI-powered design iteration system that leverages our screenshot infrastructure to create a feedback loop for continuous design improvements to the jods documentation site.
+Additionally, it sets forth the vision for jods as the "active record model of the Remix world."

+## Core Product Vision

+**jods aims to become the definitive active record model for the Remix ecosystem** by:

+1. Providing a minimal but opinionated approach to state management
+2. Offering framework-specific adapters that follow convention over configuration
+3. Simplifying common data patterns in Remix applications
+4. Creating a seamless developer experience with zero dependencies

+This vision is reflected in our design approach - we prefer offering **one good way** to do something rather than endless configuration options, while maintaining flexibility for consumers.

-## The Vision
+## The Design Vision

 Create an AI-powered workflow that: